mirzaghaderi/rtpcr/README.md

 $$\text{Relative Expression (RE)} = 2^{-\overline{w\Delta Ct}}$$

 Often, one condition is considered as calibrator condition.
 Examples are Treatment versus Control where Control is served as the calibrator, or time 0 versus time 1 (e.g. after 1 hour) and time 2 (e.g. after 2 hours) where time 0 is served as the reference or calibrator level.
-So, calibrator is the reference level or sample that all others are compared to.
+So, the calibrator is the reference level or sample that all others are compared to.
 The fold change (FC) expression of a target gene for the reference or calibrator level is 1 because it is not changed compared to itself.
 The fold change expression of a target gene due to the treatment can be calculated as follows:

 $$\text{Fold Change due to Treatment} = 2^{-(\overline{w\Delta Ct}{Tr}-\overline{w\Delta Ct}{Co})}$$